pmjdebruijn/ShuttlePRO/README.md

 # Usage

 The shuttlepro program is a command line application, so you typically run it from the terminal.
-However, it is also possible to launch it from your Jack session manager (see *MIDI Output* below) or from your desktop environment's startup files once you've set up everything to your liking.
+However, you can also launch it from your Jack session manager (see *MIDI Output* below) or from your desktop environment's startup files once you've set up everything to your liking.
+Using the Linux udev system, it is also possible to recognize the device when it is plugged in, and have the shuttlepro program launched automatically; please check the *Notes* section for details.

 Before you can use the program, you have to make sure that you can access the device.
 On modern Linux systems, becoming a member of the `input` group should be all that is needed: